how to say “from” in Hebrew

 how to say “fast” and “quickly” in Hebrew

-מַהֵר, מָהִיר listen and repeat Can’t read Hebrew yet?
-If you’ve got some basic Hebrew down, you likely know the word for fast or quickly – מַהֵר listen and repeat, for example: הַמְּכוֹנִית נוֹסַעַת מַהֵר.
-The car drives (travels) fast. listen Now, that’s fast as an adverb, describing an action such as the driving or…
+מַהֵר, מָהִיר Can’t read Hebrew yet?
+If you’ve got some basic Hebrew down, you likely know the word for fast or quickly – מַהֵר , for example: הַמְּכוֹנִית נוֹסַעַת מַהֵר.
+The car drives (travels) fast.
+Now, that’s fast as an adverb, describing an action such as the driving or traveling of the car.
+But if you want to…